potocpav/python-concur-docs/Concur-vs-Imgui.md

     state.surname = surname_state
 ```

-This code is unfortunately no good, since the UI code and state reaction can't live in separate functions.
-They are coupled by all the event variables.
+This code is not practical, since the UI code and state reaction have to live in one function - they are coupled by all the event variables.
+And we need to change state separately, since we want to do it only after all the drawing has been done.
 This is a better take:

 ```python
 events = []